paulh4x/AIxArchviz_BASIC_ComfyUI/README.md

 ## 🛠️ Nodes and Models

 All the workflows are tested with the latest [ComfyUI](https://github.com/comfyanonymous/ComfyUI) v0.3.43 and [Comfyui_Frontend](https://github.com/Comfy-Org/ComfyUI_frontend) v1.23.4.
 Here are the nodes and models used throughout the entire workflow series.
+A ZIP-File containing everything van also be found at [Civitai.com](https://civitai.com/models/1734042/)

 ### 🧩 Nodes
 *   **KJNodes**: [https://github.com/kijai/ComfyUI-KJNodes](https://github.com/kijai/ComfyUI-KJNodes)